 At the acquisition stage, your audience is likely unaware of your business.
 However, the buyer is on the hunt for a solution to their problem.

 A buyer who has engaged with an ad or another touchpoint without exiting has now turned into a lead in the customer journey map.

 At the end of this stage, they are transitioning into a prospect, which means they are a potential buyer for your particular product or service and are considering making a purchase.

-At the activation stage of the customer journey map, the prospect has purchased your product or service; they have now become a customer or user of your business, taking them further along the customer journey stages.
+At the activation stage of the customer journey map, the prospect has purchased your product or service; they have now become a customer or user of your business, taking them further along the user journey mapping stages.

-During this stage, you’ll want to provide the customer reassurance and confidence that they made the right decision, which is where a successful onboarding process or quick interaction with the customer is highly important.
+During this stage of journey mapping, you’ll want to provide the customer reassurance and confidence that they made the right decision, which is where a successful onboarding process or quick interaction with the customer is highly important.

-Successful onboarding is especially vital for B2C and B2B companies, that could be anything from automated onboarding to personalized onboarding for higher-touch customers.
+Successful onboarding is especially vital for B2C and B2B companies and can include anything from automated onboarding to personalized onboarding for higher-touch customers.

-The most important of the activation stage is your first opportunity to turn your customer into a promoter of your business rather than a detractor.
-As such, it is essential to analyze the success of your activation strategy through surveys and feedback, using that information to continually improve it.
+The most important part of the activation stage is your first opportunity to turn your customer into a promoter of your business rather than a detractor.

 Alternatively, it could improve their already current services to entice them to continue with subscription renewals.